awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

   `"We're unable to register the WorkSpace because of a DNS server issue.
 Contact your administrator for help."`
 + You must set up your DNS service and configure the necessary DNS routing policies\.
 Cross\-Region redirection works in conjunction with your DNS routing policies to redirect your WorkSpaces users as needed\.
 + In each primary and failover Region where you want to set up cross\-Region redirection, create WorkSpaces for your users\.
 Make sure that you use the same usernames in each WorkSpaces directory in each Region\.
 To keep your Active Directory user data in sync, we recommend using AD Connector to point to the same Active Directory in each Region where you've set up WorkSpaces for your users\.
 For more information about creating WorkSpaces, see [Launch WorkSpaces](launch-workspaces-tutorials.md)\.
+**Important**
+If you configure your AWS Managed Microsoft AD directory for multi\-Region replication, only the directory in the primary Region can be registered for use with Amazon WorkSpaces\.
+Attempts to register the directory in a replicated Region for use with Amazon WorkSpaces will fail\.
+Multi\-Region replication with AWS Managed Microsoft AD isn't supported for use with Amazon WorkSpaces within replicated Regions\.

   When you've finished setting up cross\-Region redirection, you must make sure your WorkSpaces users are using the FQDN\-based registration code instead of the Region\-based registration code \(for example, `WSpdx+ABC12D`\) for their primary Region\.
 To do this, you must send them an email with the FQDN connection string by using the procedure in [Step 5: Send the Connection String to Your WorkSpaces Users](#cross-region-redirection-send-connection-string-to-users)\.
 **Note**